phuse-org/SENDConform/doc/SHACL-Scope.md

 1. Create SHACL shapes based on the [FDA Validator Rules Workbook](https://github.com/phuse-org/SENDConform/tree/master/doc/FDA/FDA-Validator-Rules.xlsx) and then apply those shapes to the data.
 The advantage of this approach is that shapes can be constructed to provide error messages that match the rule's  Validator message.
 However, this approach results in the creation of many overlapping and redundant SHACL shapes and does not leverage the full power of SHACL validation.

-2. Create *modular* SHACL shapes based on the data schema that satisify the [FDA Validator Rules Workbook](https://github.com/phuse-org/SENDConform/tree/master/doc/FDA/FDA-Validator-Rules.xlsx) and provide additional, comprehsensive checks as re-usable modules.
+2. Create *modular* SHACL shapes based on the data schema that satisfy the [FDA Validator Rules Workbook](https://github.com/phuse-org/SENDConform/tree/master/doc/FDA/FDA-Validator-Rules.xlsx) and provide additional, comprehensive checks as re-usable modules.
 The disadvantage of this approach is the loss of the original Validator Messages.
 However, checks can be tied back to the original rule identifiers, allowing some backward compatibility.

 The second approach was chosen for the project.

 Because the prototype is limited to the TS and DM domains to RDF, only a subset of the rules for each domain will be developed.
 Rules that cross multiple studies (example: identifiers that must be unique across multiple trials) are only evaluated within the context of the single-study in the prototype.
 To obtain the list of rules, the [FDA Validator Rules Workbook](https://github.com/phuse-org/SENDConform/tree/master/doc/FDA/FDA-Validator-Rules.xlsx) was filtered to include exclusively the DM domain for SEND 3.0.
 This resulted in a list of 19 rules that are specific to that DM domain.
-Of these, only 14 are independed of other domains.
+Of these, only 14 are independent of other domains.
 Rule SD1020 is dependent on the SEND ontology and may be added at a later time.

 **Table 1.
 Rules Exclusive to DM Domain**